timkendrick/timkendrick.github.io/_posts/blog/2016-03-22-switching-to-vim.md

 layout: article
 ---

-> **Author's note:** I actually wrote this post a few months ago, when I was just getting into Vim.
+> **Author's note:** I wrote this post a few months ago, when I was just getting into Vim.
 I've since become much more accustomed to it, so this is probably a more negative writeup than I would give nowadays.
 I think this highlights an important point: time's a healer, and most of the Vim-pushers have probably forgotten about what a struggle it was getting over that initial hump.
-So without further ado, let me present *[drum-roll...]* **The World's First Completely Unbiased Vim Overview™**.
+I've also found that Atom's [vim-mode-plus](https://atom.io/packages/vim-mode-plus) package, while not a totally-accurate emulation of Vim, addresses all of my complaints against pure Vim, so is well worth checking out for the non-purists!

 **TL;DR:** I'm a JavaScript engineer who's recently gone through the process of switching from Sublime Text to Vim.
-If you want to know what I think of it, [skip to the end](#whats-it-like) (spoiler: I now use Vim for everything).
+If you want to know what I think of it, [skip to the end](#whats-it-like) (spoiler: I now use <strike>Vim</strike> [vim-mode-plus](https://atom.io/packages/vim-mode-plus) for everything).
 If you want to know why I did it, or just fancy spending the next few minutes reading some words, then read on.

 ## The List

 You know that long-term career-development list that every ambitious front-end developer has?
 You know, the one that starts, `1.
 Get round to learning Vim`?

 I've had that old chestnut on my list for the last few years, and aside from the odd bout of `vimtutor` every now and then I wasn't doing much about it.
 Whenever I talked to coworkers who used Vim as their editor of choice, the consensus seemed to be that once you've invested a couple of weeks and figured out how it works, you'll never look back.
-The trouble is, I never reached a point where I could justify slowing my pace of development almost to a standstill for a fortnight, just so that I could become proficient in the dark arts of some ancient text-editing tool.
+The trouble is, I never reached a point where I could justify slowing my pace of development almost to a standstill for a fortnight, just so that I could become proficient in the dark arts of some prehistoric text-editing tool.

 I was torn, because these Vim-zealots were people whose views I respected.
 But how about [all](javascript:;) [those](javascript:;) [articles](javascript:;) you read from people who used Vim for a bit but decided to go back to Sublime Text?
 Well, don't bother clicking those links because those articles don't exist.
 Just like you never hear about anyone switching back to Windows after going Mac, all of the evidence suggests the path to Vim is a one-way ticket to code-editing bliss.
-Or potentially suicide, depending on how you interpret your evidence.
+Or potentially suicide, depending on how you interpret an absence of evidence.

 What always throws me is the lack of balance in any opinions I've heard about Vim: there doesn't seem to be much middle ground between one side claiming it's [the best computer program ever written](https://en.wikipedia.org/wiki/Time_Crisis_II) and the other side claiming it's the work of some maniacal sadist.
 The Vim-lovers claim the Vim-haters just don't understand how to use it, while the Vim-haters claim the Vim-lovers are obsessives with no sense of user aesthetics.
 The praise seemed so gushing that I always attributed it to an unhealthy emotional attachment formed by by years of tinkering with configuration files, combined with ignorance of Sublime Text's more advanced features due to Vim lock-in.
 All the same, I couldn't shake the constant nagging feeling that there might just be something in all this Vim talk, and so for me Vim remained shrouded behind a veil of mystery.